DriftwoodEval/clockify-to-payroll/README.md

 If `config.yml` is missing on the first run, a template will be automatically created for you.

-If a user has a `Description` in their configuration and additional task descriptions exist in `clockify.xlsx`, an error will occur to warn you.
+If a user has a `Descriptions` in their configuration and additional task descriptions exist in `clockify.xlsx`, an error will occur to warn you.